- This event has passed.

-In spite of the best intentions, parents tend to repeat the very injuries with their children that they themselves experienced in childhood.
-When conflicts arise they are usually tender spots from childhood that resurface.
-These baffling interactions may happen over and over because their underlying themes are elusive.
-This workshop is reparative, healing current emotional wounds within and between family members, supporting parents to raise children who have a better foundation for emotional health than they may have received.
+In spite of the best intentions, adults tend to repeat the very injuries with their partners that they themselves experienced as children.
+When intense conflicts arise over seemingly insignificant things, they are really tender spots from childhood that resurface in the relationship.
+These baffling conversations may happen over and over because their underlying themes are elusive.
+This workshop is reparative, healing current emotional wounds within and between family members.
+It attends to intrapsychic injuries from childhood promoting adult maturation and more harmonious relationships.

 This workshop is designed for:

 - Individuals and Couples

 Eileen Paris, PhD, PsyD, is a training and supervising analyst at the Institute of Contemporary Psychoanalysis, Los Angeles.
 Dr. Paris has been working with children and families for 47 years.
 She began her career as a pre-school teacher, became a somatic therapist, then a psychoanalyst and infant mental health specialist.

 She served on the faculty of the Reiss-Davis Child Study Center, as adjunct faculty at the 2001-2002 Infant Mental Health Specialist Training Program at Cedars/Sinai in Los Angeles, the Santa Barbara Graduate Institute, and the Institute of Contemporary Psychoanalysis Los Angeles.

 Dr. Paris developed a psychoanalytically informed model of parent education called The Parenting Process and co-authored, I’LL NEVER DO TO MY KIDS WHAT MY PARENTS DID TO ME!
 A Guide to Conscious Parenting, (Warner Books, 1994).
 Her paper Interrupting Trauma and Advancing Development: Considering Parent Education in Contemporary Psychoanalytic Treatment was published in the 2013 Clinical Social Work Journal.
 Dr.